Do you know any Branded Marketing Games?

 3. Brand it to fit your design guideline

-Once you have decided on the whole strategy behind your marketing game, it is time to design it and brand it.
+Once you have decided on the whole strategy behind your Marketing Game, it is time to design it and brand it.
 How do you brand it?
 By changing the logo, colors, fonts, images, etc. to fit your brand guidelines.
-You want to make sure every participant link the games to your company in seconds.
+You want to make sure every participant links the game to your company in seconds.
 That’s very important because that’s how you’ll get the full benefits of your game.

 Create your custom branded game today and amaze your customers!

 With Dot.vu, the leading Interactive Content platform, you can design your own branded game.
 Explore our marketplace with hundreds of templates.
 You can customize any of them by creating a free account.
-Alternatively, you can use our agency services.
-We would be happy to create your custom branded game!
+Happy gamifying!